solderq35/hitruns-wiki/website/docs/downpatching.md

 - Some items or missions from later patches are available on earlier patches.
 Here are some general guidelines regarding compatibility (non-exhaustive list, do not take as universal truths)
   - A suit / item with messed up name but with a thumbnail (insert screenshot later) will work if equipped.
     - In general, a missing thumbnail indicates that an item is unusable on that patch.
 If you equip it, it will not show up in inventory after you are loaded in (for item), or you will not be wearing it (for suit).
-  - A mission (main mission, contract, escalation, etc) will work even if the thumbnail is gone and name is messed up.
+  - A mission (main mission, contract, escalation, etc.) will work even if the thumbnail is gone and name is messed up.
     - However, a mission that says "Get Access" will not work
   - In general, some items are internally introduced to the game's servers before they officially become available in a patch.
 In a downpatched game state, you can access some items earlier than you should be able to (with fully working thumbnails and normal item name).
     - For instance, Molotov can be accessed in the downpatch state as far back as January 2022 (with non-glitched UI / thumbnail), although it was only introduced to the game officially in July 2022.